Open source toolkit for EnVision and Veritas image data - EnVision

 Open source toolkit for EnVision and VERITAS SAR imagery simulation and intermission change detection

-Gerard Gallardo i Peres (Imperial Colleague London)
+Gerard Gallardo i Peres (Imperial College London)

-Dr. Philippa J Mason (Imperial Colleague London)
+Dr. Philippa J Mason (Imperial College London)

-Prof. Richard Ghail (University of London)
+Prof. Richard Ghail (Royal Holloway, University of London)

 Dr. Anne Grete Straume-Lindner